Teachers Connecting with Teacher Librarians

 Below is a useful summary table of the defining characteristics of excellent school libraries and teacher librarians included in the Report of the House of Representatives' inquiry, School libraries and teacher librarians in 21st century Australia (2011).

-Use other links on the right to further answer these questions.
+Use other links on the right to further answer the questions.

 Or start with Nancy Everhart's 100 things kids will miss if they don’t have a school librarian in their school.
-Taken from: Standards for the 21st Century Learner by the American Association of School Librarians (AASL,2011), suggestions from members of the AASL, and students in the school libraries of the United States.
-Or Joyce Valenza's What do TLs teach?
+These are taken from: Standards for the 21st Century Learner by the American Association of School Librarians (AASL,2011), suggestions from members of the AASL, and students in the school libraries of the United States.
+A great poster is Joyce Valenza's What do TLs teach?

 • Guidelines/Issues